grasshousedev/My-bolg-page-using-Next.js/_content/what-we-do/fiduciary-financial-planning.md

   hero_text: |-
     # We believe financial planning is more than just numbers and investing.
 A financial plan should encompass your values, your goals, and your legacy.

-    <h2 className="h6">Personal finance should be, well, personal.
-And that’s why our comprehensive financial planning services are always tailored to your unique needs and focus on the human side of finance.</h2>
+    Personal finance should be, well, personal.
+And that’s why our comprehensive financial planning services are always tailored to your unique needs and focus on the human side of finance.
   show_hero: true
   show_join_the_team_button: false
   show_meeting_button: true